 Inbound data transfers are free between Amazon CloudSearch and other AWS Services.
 There are charges for outbound data transfers:

 - Data transferred between Amazon CloudSearch and AWS services in different regions will be charged as Internet Data Transfers on both sides of the transfer.

 - Traffic sent between Amazon CloudSearch and Amazon EC2 instances in the same region is only billed for the Data Transfer in and out of the Amazon EC2 instances.
 Standard Amazon EC2 Regional Data Transfer charges apply.

 Elasticsearch vs. CloudSearch: How to get the most benefit from your choice

 Both Elasticsearch and Amazon CloudSearch are built on proven technologies and are the choice of many demanding organizations.
 Because of its flexibility and active developer community, Elasticsearch is more popular.
 But Amazon CloudSearch scores when it comes to operational efficiency.

-Because of its popularity, AWS provides Elasticsearch as a Service (Amazon Elasticsearch Service) which, in many ways, provides best of both worlds.
+As a side note, because of its popularity, AWS provides Elasticsearch as a Service (Amazon Elasticsearch Service) which, in many ways, provides the best of both worlds.
 Elastic.co also provides Elasticsearch as a cloud service Found.

 Your search solution is an important part of the overall architecture plan for your application or product.
 Keep your momentum going with AWS and all its changing parts by checking out a Solutions Architect Certification learning path.
 They’re constantly updated, give you hands-on practice, and provide guidance to as you try to organize the big projects in your career.